apache/celix-site/README.md

 ### Copy documentation dir from celix repo

  - Run `git submodule init` and `git submodule update` to retrieve the Celix sources.
- - Run `./extract_celix_docs.sh` to copy the markdown files from the Celix main repository to the site repository.
+ - Run `./extract_celix_docs.sh "<version number>"` to copy the markdown files from the Celix main repository to the site repository.

-### Create Doxygen documentation
+### Doxygen documentation

-TODO
+ - Run `./generate_celix_doxygen.sh "<version number>"` to generate the Doxygen pages for the specified Celix release.

 ### Generate the static website